oscar-system/book.oscar-system.org/index.md

 # {{ site.title }}

-This is a stub for the OSCAR book website.
+The OSCAR book details functionality and applications of the [OSCAR computer algebra system](https://www.oscar-system.org/).

-This checks whether the system works properly.
+This website hosts code samples from the OSCAR book and provides a list of errata.